 Fit the gas regulator to the cylinder.
 DO NOT apply grease or oil to these joints.

-Fit the end of the gas inlet hose from the composite cable to the connector supplied with the gas regulator, and secure with the clamp also supplied.
+Fit the end of the gas inlet hose from the rear of the machine to the connector supplied with the gas regulator, and secure with the clamp also supplied.

 Remote Wirefeeder